 A 2015 study examined the effects of lying face-up in participants with stable chronic heart failure.
 The researchers found that lying face up was associated with poorer blood oxygenation, respiratory mechanics, and blood movement compared to sitting.

-Sleeping on your stomach may alleviate sleep apnea and snoring, but can also cause neck or back pain.
+Sleeping on your stomach may alleviate sleep apnea and snoring but can also cause neck or back pain.
 Untreated sleep apnea is associated with an increased risk of heart failure, and many people deal with both.

 If you have an implantable cardioverter defibrillator (ICD), you may find it more comfortable to sleep on the opposite side that it’s implanted.
-Most of ICDs are located on the left side.
+Most ICDs are located on the left side.

-At this time, it’s still unclear what the best way to sleep is for your heart health.
-Anecdotally, many people with heart failure seem to find it more comfortable to sleep on their right side than their left side.
+At this time, it’s still unclear what the best way to sleep is for your heart and overall health.

-Although little is known about the best sleeping position for your heart, research has found that not getting enough sleep or getting poor quality sleep raises your risk of developing heart disease.
 Making sure you stay well-rested is important for maintaining optimal heart health, no matter the position in which you sleep.